 8:00 – 9:15 am

-Dr. Barry K. Logan, PhD, The Center for Forensic Science Research and Education, Willow Grove, PA
+Dr. Barry K. Logan, PhD, The Center for Forensic Science Research and Education, Horsham, PA

 9:15 – 9:30 – BREAK